Final Forecast: 2012 Presidential True Vote/Election Fraud Model

 - Adjusting 2008 voter turnout in 2012.
 For example, if McCain voter turnout is required to be 10-15% higher than Obama’s, that would raise a red flag.

 - Setting the returning voter option to the 2008 recorded vote.
 The implicit assumption is that the 2008 recorded vote was the True Vote.
 But the 2008 election was highly fraudulent.
-Therefore, model vote shares will closely match the likely voter polls.
+Therefore, the model vote shares will closely match the likely voter polls.

 Check the simulated, theoretical and snapshot electoral vote projections and corresponding win probabilities.